Breeze/breeze.bridge.angular/README.md

 A bridge that configures Breeze to work with Angular out of the box.

+This package is effectively obsolete.
+For Angular 4.3 and up it is recommended to use the new HttpClient service.
+An updated bridge which uses the HttpClient can be found [here](https://github.com/Breeze/breeze.bridge.ngx.http.client).

 # Change Log #

+### 4.0.2 November 19, 2017 ###

+#### Features ####
+- Restructed package and minor code tweaks

 ### 4.0.0 April 19, 2017 ###